 Like infections, your body won’t be able to address an abscess on its own because of limited blood flow in the area.
 Abscesses result from an infection, and could cause a bubble to form.
 This bubble may need to be lanced and drained to avoid further issues.
 If an abscess is left alone, your tooth could ultimately need to be extracted to keep your mouth healthy and strong.

 Again, please remember that you may need professional help to deal with an abscess or an infection.
 If you’re interested in learning more about either of these issues, we invite you to contact Cedar Pointe Family Dentistry at (505) 327.0044.
-Dr. Ryan H. Wilson and our team are eager to hear from you soon.
+Dr. Denver Palmer and our team are eager to hear from you soon.